- En aquesta assignatura s'aprendran les bases de l’aplicació dels Agents Físics en Fisioteràpia.

 Students who score less than 4.5 on the final exam will not be able to count the continuous assessment (seminars, evidence-based case studies and midterm exam) as part of their final mark.
 In this case they will have to sit the Basic Competences Exam (BCE).

 The final exam has 40 multiple choice questions about concepts and short solving problems.
 Each question will have five possible answers, only one of which is correct.
 A penalty of 20% of its value will be deducted for each incorrect answer.
 There is no deduction for unanswered questions.

 In this exam the use of non-programmable calculator is permitted.
 However, no formula sheet will be allowed.
 The exam will last approximately 90 minutes.

-4) BASIC COMPETENCES EXAM:
+5) BASIC COMPETENCES EXAM:

-- 3RD YEAR STUDENTS:
+- 3RD AND 4TH-YEAR STUDENTS:

-2) Students can skip all the seminars and practical sessions and go directly to the final exam.
-In this case, they will not be continuously assessed, and it means that their overall score of the course will be only the final exam.
+2) Students can skip all seminars, case study presentations and midterm exam, and only sit the final exam.
+In this case, they will NOT be continuously assessed, thereby 100% of their mark will correspond to the final exam.

 Students must choose the most suitable option and inform their final decision by sending an email to the professors.